kexinjinnn/EquiTopo/README.md

 ## Train a model with EquiTopo

 We highly recommend downloading all data before training and putting them in a local folder.
-The following code is to run MNIST experiment with 17 decentralized network nodes using UEquiStatic (one-peer EquiTopo on a undirected graph) with M=4.
+The following code is to run MNIST experiment with 17 computing nodes using UEquiStatic (one-peer EquiTopo on a undirected graph) with M=4.

 ```bash
 $ BLUEFOG_OPS_ON_CPU=1 bfrun -np 17 python train.py --topology UEquiStatic --M 4 --dataset mnist --atc-style --disable-dynamic-topology